vrajroham/laravel-bitpay/README.md

     // Create invoice on BitPay server
     $invoice = LaravelBitpay::createInvoice($invoice);

-    // Redirect user to following url for payment approval.
+    // Redirect user to following URL for payment approval.
     // Or you can create stripe like checkout from https://bitpay.com/create-checkout
     $paymentUrl = $invoice->getUrl();
 }